mbrenig/SheetSync/docs/index.rst

 Templates for Formatting
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Google's spreadsheet API doesn't currently allow control over
-cell formatting, but you can specify a template template spreadsheet that has the
+cell formatting, but you can specify a template spreadsheet that has the
 formatting you want - and use SheetSync to add data to a copy of the template.
 Here's a template spreadsheet created to keep my list of Muppets: